Nynne

 Nynne is a Danish film directed by Jonas Elmer, starring Mille Dinesen.
 It is based on the bestselling Danish novel Nynnes dagbog (en.
-Nynne's Diary) by Henriette Lind, Lotte Thorsen and Anette Vestergaard, which again was based on a popular newspaper column in Politiken.
+Nynne's Diary) by Henriette Lind, Lotte Thorsen, and Anette Vestergaard, which itself was based on a popular newspaper column in Politiken.
 Nynne was the fourth-most seen film total in theaters in Denmark in 2005, with 429,301 tickets sold.
 (The most seen was Harry Potter and the Goblet of Fire).
 Dinesen reprised the role in a short series the following year.

 Story

 The film is about Nynne, who lives in the city.
 She is single, in her 30s, comforts herself with power shopping, has unsuccessful dates, loves to gossip with her friends, and has a hangover every weekend.